ewilded/psychoPATH/README.md

 The default configuration of get_docroots.pl provides us with a full list of possible payloads covering both above scenarios.
 Its list of known document root paths is generated the same way as with --os-shell feature in sqlmap.
-Please see the sample_results.txt file to see the results procuded with default configuration.
+Please see the sample_results.txt file to see the results produced with default configuration.

 If the file is there, we have reached the document root and now we can use the relevant traversal payload in order to try to bypass any file upload restrictions (extension, content, mime type, size, etc).